ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 apply to multiple `measurement-map`s.

-The Verifier first looks for entries in the Accepted Claims Set with the same `environment-map` as the reference value.
+The Verifier first looks for entries in the Accepted Claims Set with the same `environment-map` as the Reference Value.
 If there are no such entries then the Reference Value does not match.

 A Verifier SHALL compare two `environment-map`s using a binary comparison of the CBOR